 What to Consider When Buying a New Cooler

 The best cooler for you will depend on several factors, such as your intended use, how much you need to hold, and how much you have to spend.
 Most larger coolers will be filled with ice and used to hold drinks and food.

 Smaller coolers may only need to hold a few bottles of water or a picnic lunch.
 Ice packs will be preferable in those circumstances.
 But coolers can also be used to hold hot dishes before a meal, chill food quickly for long-term storage, or hold fish fresh from the water.

 Here we'll break down the difference between some of the most popular coolers so you can decide which one is a fit for you.
 The right cooler for your needs may not be the most expensive, so consider some of these tips to make sure you're not overspending — and to make sure you're not getting one that won't fit your needs.

-Price: Some of the best coolers on the market can set you back as much as $400 or more.
+Price: Some of the best coolers on the market can set you back $400 or more.
 These coolers are designed for days of use in rugged environments (camping, hunting, etc.), and they back up their price point with high-quality materials like steel hinges and latches.
 But some of the most highly-reviewed coolers cost less than $100.
 Don't assume you have to sink some savings into your next cooler.
 Based on your needs, the best cooler for you may very well be only $50 to $100.